redhat-performance/quads/README.md

 git clone https://github.com/redhat-performance/quads
 ```

+* Create a [Github issue](https://github.com/redhat-performance/quads/issues/new) to track your work.
+  - Provide a meaningful explanation, citing code lines when relevant.
+  - Explain what you are trying to fix, or what you're trying to contribute.

-* Setup username/email for git and gerrithub:
+* Setup username/email for git and gerrithub (one time only):
   - Ensure Github and Gerrithub are linked by [signing into Gerrithub via Github](https://review.gerrithub.io/login)
   - match ```gitreview.username``` to your Github username
   - match ```user.name``` to your real name or how you want credit for commits to display in Git history.